rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 ---
 title: "Read Consistency"
 linkTitle: "Read Consistency"
-description: "rqlite support various levels of Read Consistency"
+description: "rqlite supports various levels of Read Consistency"
 weight: 20
 date: 2017-01-05
 ---

 _You do not need to know the information on this page to use rqlite well, it's mostly for advanced users. rqlite has also been run through Jepsen-style testing.
 You can read about that [here](https://github.com/wildarch/jepsen.rqlite/blob/main/doc/blog.md)._

 Even though serving queries does not require Raft consensus (because the database is not changed), [queries should generally be served by the cluster Leader](https://github.com/rqlite/rqlite/issues/5).
 Why is this?
 Because, without this check, queries on a node could return results that are out-of-date i.e. _stale_.
 This could happen for one, or both, of the following two reasons:

- * The node that received your request , while still part of the cluster, has fallen behind the Leader in terms of updates to its underlying database.
+ * The node that received your request, while still part of the cluster, has fallen behind the Leader in terms of updates to its underlying database.
  * The node is no longer part of the cluster, and has stopped receiving Raft log updates.

-This is why rqlite offers selectable read consistency levels of _weak_ (the default), _linearizable_, _strong_, and _none_.
+This is why rqlite offers selectable read consistency levels of _Weak_ (the default), _Linearizable_, _Strong_, and _None_.
 Each is explained below, and examples of each are shown at the end of this page.

 ## Weak
 >_Weak_ consistency is used if you don't specify any level, or if an unrecognized level is specified -- and it's almost certainly the right choice for your application.